-The Best Outdoor Extension Cords of 2018
+The Best Outdoor Extension Cords of 2022

-Whether you’re hanging holiday lights or running power to an unreachable corner of the yard, a durable outdoor extension cord is an often overlooked, but vital component of daily life.
-A quality outdoor extension cord should be able to effectively transmit power and withstand the daily wear and tear that the average yard can bring, including rain, snow, tall grass, creeping critters, and just about any other annoyance you can think of.
+Whether you’re hanging outdoor lights or running power to an unreachable corner of your yard, a durable outdoor extension cord is a vital component of home life.

+Don’t just move your indoor cords outside.
+A quality outdoor extension cord should effectively transmit power and safely withstand daily wear and tear—rain, snow, tall grass, creeping critters, and just about any other annoyance.

 However, there are many other great extension cords of varying lengths and power capacities that are certainly worth looking into.

-Here’s how the best outdoor extension cords we tested ranked, in order:
+These are the best outdoor extension cords we’ve tested, ranked in order:

 Voltec Pro Outdoor Extension Cord (50 Feet, 12 Gauge, 15 A)